 Ronit Roy: During his early days in the industry, Roy did unremarkable films like Jaan Tere Naam, Sainik.
-He finally enjoyed success on the small screen with Kyunki Saas Bhi Kabhi Bahu Thi and Kasautii Zindagi Kay.
-In recent years, Roy has tried his luck at the movies again with decent success in films like Udaan and 2 States
+He finally enjoyed success on the small screen with Kyunki Saas Bhi Kabhi Bahu Thi, Kasautii Zindagi Kay and Adaalat.
+In recent years, Roy has tried his luck at the movies again with decent success in films like Udaan and 2 States.

 Apurva Agnihotri: He was launched by Subhash Ghai in Pardes, but subsequently was seen in mediocre films like Pyar Koi Khel Nahin and Krodh.
-Apurva eventually became famous as Armaan Suri in Jassi Jaissi Koi Nahin, and was later seen in Sapna Babul Ka...Bidaai
+Apurva eventually became famous as Armaan Suri in Jassi Jaisi Koi Nahin, and was later seen in Sapna Babul Ka...Bidaai.

 Nakuul Mehta: He made a much-hyped debut along with Adhyayan Suman in the 2008 movie Haal-e-dil.
 The movie bombed so badly that Nakuul disappeared from the film scene altogether.
-He is now popular as Aditya, the lead of the TV show Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara.
+He became popular as Aditya, the lead of the TV show Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara.
 He was also appreciated for his lead role in Ishqbaaaz opposite Surbhi Chandna.

 Avinash Wadhawan: He did a number of films in the 90s, like Geet (with Divya Bharti), Junoon (with Pooja Bhatt) and Dhanwan (with Manisha Koirala and Karisma Kapoor).
 However, his film career fizzled out pretty soon.
-Wadhawan is also part of the famous TV show Balika Vadhu in which he plays a middle-aged character Anup
+Wadhawan is also part of the famous TV show Balika Vadhu in which he played a middle-aged character Anup.

-Aashish Chaudhary: Considering the amount of flops he delivered, Chaudhary was lucky to have acted in the number of films that he did.
+Aashish Chaudhary: Considering the number of flops he delivered, Chaudhary was lucky to have acted in the number of films that he did.
 Except for the multi-starrer Dhamaal, most of his other movies bombed at the box office.
-He was however appreciated for his role as Raghav in the TV show Ek Mutthi Aasmaan
+He was however appreciated for his role as Raghav in the TV show Ek Mutthi Aasmaan.

 Aashif Sheikh: Remember the evergreen romantic number Bin Tere Sanam?
 It was picturised on Aashif and Ruchika Panday in a 1991 film named Yaara Dildara.
 But, the film failed, and Aashif's hopes of becoming a hero soon faded.
-He continued doing bit roles in movies, until he gained popularity as the boss in the comedy show Yes Boss
+He continued doing bit roles in movies until he gained popularity as the boss in the comedy Television show Yes Boss.

 Ravi Behl: Having impressed in Narsimha, the future seemed promising for Behl.
 But, with duds like Boy Friend, Dalal and Pyar Ka Rog, his graph fell swiftly.
-Behl found fulfillment as the co-producer, judge and host of the evergreen dancing reality show, Boogie Woogie
+Behl found fulfilment as the co-producer, judge and host of the evergreen dancing reality show, Boogie Woogie.

 Ayub Khan: In spite of being Dilip Kumar's nephew, Ayub couldn't get a foothold in the film industry.
-Most of his movies like Khilona, Salaami and Mashooq flopped, and in spite of an extended run he couldn't resurrect his career.
-On TV, he is currently part of popular shows like Uttaran and Ek Hasina Thi
+Most of his movies like Khilona, Salaami and Mashooq flopped, and in spite of an extended run, he couldn't resurrect his career.
+On TV, he was part of popular shows like Uttaran and Ek Hasina Thi.

-Vivek Mushran: Following the success of Subhash Ghai's Saudagar, Vivek Mushran came to be known as the Ilu Ilu hero.
+Vivek Mushran: Following the success of Subhash Ghai's Saudagar, Vivek Mushran became famous as the Ilu Ilu hero.
 However, his popularity did not last long as all his subsequent films failed.
-The move to sift focus to TV has worked well for him, as he has been part of popular series like Son Pari, Parvarrish and Nisha Aur Uske Cousins
+The move to shift focus to TV has worked well for him, as he has been part of popular series like Son Pari, Parvarrish and Nisha Aur Uske Cousins.

-On Ronit Roy's birthday, we take a look at Bollywood actors who found a new lease of life by shifting their focus to the small screen...
+On Vatsal Sheth's birthday, we take a look at Bollywood actors who found a new lease of life by shifting their focus to the small screen...